 Cocktails at The Wave Kitchen at Costa d’Este Beach Resort

 Owned by Gloria and Emilio Estefan, Costa d’Este (3244 Ocean Dr, Vero Beach, FL 32963) is a luxury beachfront resort is another one of the best in Vero Beach.
-The Wave Kitchen menu is amazing, but cocktails at the bar are not to be missed.
+I like the menu at The Wave Kitchen menu, but cocktails at the bar are not to be missed.
 Order one of their specialty mojitos, you won’t regret it!
 They also have a daily Happy Hour from 4pm-6pm when specialty cocktails are $7!

 To-Go Tacos at El Sid Taqueria